 Forget the stereotypes – gaming isn’t just for teenage boys.
 Half of all gamers are female, and the average age is 31*.
 This means the industry is huge, and a variety of exciting jobs await you.

 Right from Year 1, you’ll be creating games.
-Everything you design will help you build a valuable portfolio to help you secure your dream job when you graduate.
-There will be opportunities to take up placements or take up opportunities provided by local game developers.
+Everything you design will build into a valuable portfolio to help you secure your dream job when you graduate.
+You’ll even have chance to do a year’s work placement – offering plenty of practical experience and a head start in industry.

 We host the annual Brains Eden Gaming Festival, when students from across Britain and Europe compete in teams to build games.